razaqasubagyo/UK-GLP1-Commercial-Opportunity-Disease-Burden-Analysis/README.md

 Raw NHS prescribing files are not included in this repository due to file size.

 The `data` folder documents the public data sources and transformation approach used in the project.

-The Power BI `.pbix` source file is available upon request.

 ---